 The Committee is regulated in the Board of Directors Regulations (article 13) and in the Internal Conduct Regulation, which are published both at the CNMV and on the Company's website.
-The Company has drawn up an annual report on the activity of the Audit Committee.
+The Company has drawn up an annual report on the activity of the Audit Committee, the contents of which will be published together with the informative documentation for shareholders in relation to the Ordinary General Shareholders' Meeting.